Eltion/Tiktok-SSL-Pinning-Bypass/README.md

 ## Run using Frida (Requires Root)

-This method requires that frida-tools and frida-server to be running in the device.
+This method assumes that frida-tools and frida-server are already running in the mobile device.
 On Windows, run:
 ```
 frida -U -l .\tiktok-ssl-pinning-bypass.js -f com.zhiliaoapp.musically --no-pause